linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 ---
-slug: how-to-check-clean-linux-disk-space
+slug: check-and-clean-linux-disk-space
 author:
   name: Linode Community
   email: docs@linode.com
 description: "Find out how to check and free up disk space from your Linux command line."
 og_description: "Find out how to check and free up disk space from your Linux command line."
 keywords: ['linux disk space','linux check disk space','linux free disk space']
+tags: ['linux', 'debian', 'fedora']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-07-15
 modified_by:
   name: Nathaniel Stickman
-title: "How to Check and Clean Linux Disk Space"
+title: "Check and Clean Linux Disk Space"
 h1_title: "How to Check and Clean Linux Disk Space"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos
 ---

-Linux provides several built in commands for analyzing and cleaning up your system's disk space.
+Linux provides several built-in commands for analyzing and cleaning up your system's disk space.
 This guide shows you how to use those commands to get a closer look at your disk usage and start freeing up space.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## How Do I Check Disk Space on Linux?